davidmlentz/davidmlentz.github.io/monitoringLAMP2.md

 ## PHP

-Using the Datadog PHP library, you can add code to your application to measure key performance indicators.
-Examples of useful PHP metrics include counting page loads and timing function calls.
-You can measure what's important to you, depending on your application, by strategically adding a small amount of code to your PHP files.
+Using the Datadog PHP library, you measure the performance of your application, for example by timing function calls and counting page loads.
+You can measure the performance indicators most valuable to you, depending on your application, by strategically adding a small amount of code to your PHP files.

 ### Configure the Agent

-To start measure PHP metrics, create a simple PHP app and require the Datadog PHP library.
+To start measuring PHP metrics, create a simple PHP app and require the Datadog PHP library.

 Move into your LAMP server's web document root:
 `cd /var/www/html`